Swimming superstar Ellie Simmonds is hoping to make it a stunning hat-trick of Paralympic golds on Tuesday.

 Following his dramatic win in the 5000m final on Sunday, David Weir will again take to the track to try and bag his second gold of the Games in the 1500m event.

-Other medal hopefuls include swimmers Jonathan Fox, who is going for a second gold in the 50m freestyle and Heather Frederiksen aims to defend her title against American rival Jessica Long in the 100m backstroke.
+Other medal hopefuls include swimmers Jonathan Fox, who is going for a second gold in the 50m freestyle, and Heather Frederiksen, who is aiming to defend her title against American rival Jessica Long in the 100m backstroke.

 As well as Simmonds' success, there was also gold for dressage golden girl Natasha Baker, who bagged her second gold at Greenwich Park in the Grade II freestyle.